KevinTyrrell/D2-Runeword-Tracker/README.md

 #### General Use

 Once the program is open, you should begin adding the runes you have in-game to the program.
+To add runes, type the `add` command followed by a space separated list of runes.
+In my game, I have an Ort, Tal, and Tir rune, so I will type `add ort tal tir`.

 ![Img](https://i.imgur.com/zZ5vGAa.png "Adding Runes")

-In my game, I have an Ort, Tal, and Tir rune.
-I can add them each individuall or all on one line with spaces to seperate them.
+Based on what runes you have, various runewords will be displayed.

 ![Img](https://i.imgur.com/VypktlG.png "Basic output")

 Ort, Tir, and Tal are all used for a lot of words, so I get a lot of results.
 Some runewords are omitted because I don't have enough of its runes for it to be considered worth tracking at the moment.
+Let's break down everything that's shown here:

 |            |                                                                           |
 |------------|---------------------------------------------------------------------------|